Resurrecting Address Clustering in Bitcoin: Predicting Change Outputs

 \subsection{Threshold vote}

-\Cref{fig:heuristics-count,fig:total-votes} suggest that, in general, a majority of cast heuristic votes should produce the correct outcome.
-However, the number of votes cast varies among transactions, and individual votes could be incorrect.
-We thus compute a threshold vote: if there are at least $t$ more votes for output $a$ than for output $b$, then output $a$ is considered the change.
-Changing the threshold $t$ thereby allows the analyst to require higher degrees of confidence.
+\Cref{fig:heuristics-count} suggest that a majority of heuristics should generally identify the correct output.
+However, the number of heuristics returning an potential output varies among transactions, and individual heuristics could be incorrect.
+We thus compute a threshold vote: if at least $t$ more heuristics vote for output $a$ than for output $b$, then output $a$ is considered the change.
+Increasing the threshold $t$ thus allows the analyst to require higher degrees of confidence and thereby lower the risk of cluster collapse.

-We use all of the heuristics listed in \Cref{tab:heuristics} to compute the threshold vote on the full ground truth data set (as there is no training involved, we do not split the data set).
-The resulting ROC curve is shown in \Cref{fig:threshold-vote-rf-roc} (for comparison, we also plot the FPR and TPR of the individual heuristics).
-We can achieve an ROC AUC of \num{0.9415}, and, for example, a \SI[round-mode=places,round-precision=1]{35.1940}{\percent} true positive rate (TPR) below a false positive rate (FPR) of \SI{.1}{\percent} with a threshold of $t=7$.
+We apply the threshold vote to our ground truth data set and plot the resulting ROC curve in \Cref{fig:threshold-vote-rf-roc} (for comparison, we also show the FPR and TPR of each individual heuristic).
+We achieve an ROC AUC of \roundnum{2}{0.9413449324108675}, and, for example, a \SI[round-mode=places,round-precision=1]{37.0470}{\percent} true positive rate (TPR) below a false positive rate (FPR) of \SI{.1}{\percent} with a threshold of $t=7$.

 Using a threshold vote may not be ideal as the individual heuristics have varying true positive and false positive rates, and some might be more or less reliable during different periods of Bitcoin's history.
 Rather, a specific subset of heuristics may provide better classification accuracy.
-Instead of manually trying different combinations of heuristics, we opt to use a supervised learning classifier.
+Instead of manually trying different combinations, we opt to use a supervised learning classifier.